 “We’ve applied lessons learned from the 3.5-liter EcoBoost to the new 2.7-liter EcoBoost, but with new technologies that make this more efficient engine perform like a larger mid-range V8,” says Raj Nair, Ford group vice president, global product development.

-Enhancing the 2.7-liter EcoBoost’s fuel efficiency is the debut of standard Auto Start-Stop technology.
-This technology, specially tuned for truck customers, shuts off the engine when the vehicle is at a stop — except when towing or in four-wheel drive — to give drivers power on demand when they need it most.
+Boosting the 2.7-liter EcoBoost’s fuel efficiency is the debut of standard Auto Start-Stop technology in the F-150.
+This technology, specially tuned for truck customers, shuts off the engine when the vehicle is at a stop – except when towing or in four-wheel drive – to give drivers power on demand when they need it most.
 When the brake is released, the engine restarts quickly.

-The 2.7-liter EcoBoost also features new engine logic that adjusts operating parameters on the fly to provide the best efficiency and performance for the environment and workload.
+The 2.7-liter EcoBoost also features all-new engine logic that adjusts operating parameters on the fly to provide the best efficiency and performance for the environment and workload.